nicucalcea/obsidian-magic-tasks/README.md

 You will need an [OpenAI API key](https://platform.openai.com/docs/api-reference) for this work.
 This also means your task will be sent to the OpenAI servers for processing.
 Read [their privacy policy](https://openai.com/policies/api-data-usage-policies) to see how they handle your data.

 There's also a cost associated, although I can't say how much each query will cost.
 Under $0.01, from my experience.

-ChatGPT itself was heavily involved in writing this plugin.